 Mac: ~/Library/Application Support/Proclaim/Data/[USER FOLDER]/AudioRecordings/

 Tip: If you need help finding this location on a Mac, press command + spacebar to open Spotlight.
 Type "~/Library/Application Support/Proclaim/Data" in the input box and press the return key.
-Select a user, "Audio Recordings", and locate the sermon.
+Select a user (which may look like a random string of words and numbers), "Audio Recordings", and locate the sermon.